Why should you pass the TOEFL exam

 Training online with Global Exam

-GlobalExam is an online platform offering both training exercises (more than 100 hours of training with some 2500 questions overall) and mock exams for the TOEFL test, including a consistent follow-up of your progress and revision sheets.
+GlobalExam is an online platform offering both training exercises (more than 100 hours of training with some 2500 questions overall) and TOEFL sample test online with answers, including a consistent follow-up of your progress and revision sheets.
 These exercises and mock exams are designed by teachers specialised in the preparation and the training for language exams.
 On the GlobalExam platform, you can access online 15 trainings for the TOEFL IBT along with vocabulary and grammar study sheets.
-You will find a lot of information on the blog such as the test format, recommandations, resources for your training, testimonials, etc. We also have written some articles to help you find test centers in Canada, in Germany, in Belgium, in Switzerland, in Ireland, in UK, in the US, in China, in Manila, in Brazil and in Netherlands.
+You will find a lot of information on the blog such as the test format, recommandations, best resources for your preparation, testimonials, etc. We also have written some articles to help you find test centers in Canada, in Germany, in Belgium, in Switzerland, in Ireland, in UK, in the US, in China, in Manila, in Brazil and in Netherlands.